Nakilon/rasel/README.md

   * `-`, `/`, `%` -- pop two values and push the result of an arithmetic operation
     If divisor or modulus is 0 it's not an error and result is 0.
   * `.` -- pop a value and print it as a number
-    Print as integer or as float if there is a fractional part.
+    Print as an integer or as a float if there is a fractional part.
   * `,` -- pop a value and print it as a char of the corresponding ASCII code
     If the value isn't an integer within 0..255 the error is raised.
-  * `~` -- read character from STDIN and put its ASCII code onto the stack
+  * `~` -- read character from STDIN, put its ASCII code onto the stack and work as "trampoline" unless EOF
-    EOF reverses the direction of the instruction pointer and does not put anything onto the stack.
+    EOF does not put anything onto the stack.
-  * `&` -- read Base10 non-negative integer from STDIN and put onto the stack
+  * `&` -- read Base10 non-negative integer from STDIN, put it onto the stack and work as "trampoline" unless EOF
-    EOF reverses the direction of the instruction pointer and does not put anything onto the stack.
     Leading non-digit characters are omitted -- that allows to consecutively read numbers that have any non-digits characters in between.
   * `j` -- "jump forward" -- pop a value from the stack and jump over that many cells in the current instruction pointer direction
     If the value isn't integer the error is raised.